skip to content

 Right of entry of park owners

 A park owner has different rights of entry to the rented property depending on whether the agreement is a residential park tenancy agreement or a residential park site agreement.
+The rights of entry listed below are the only lawful rights of entry a park owner has in respect of rented property.

-Residential park tenancy agreement rights of entry
+Residential park tenancy agreement

-The park owner can only enter the rented property:
+Pursuant to s 40 of the Residential Parks Act 2007 (SA), the park owner can only enter the rented property:

 • in the case of an emergency (including to carry out urgent repairs or avert danger to life or valuable property)